DREI-D/laravel-sepa-xml/README.md

 - Replace `IBAN EXAMPLE` with the IBAN of the bank account you want to send money from.
 Do not include spaces.
 - Replace `BIC EXAMPLE` with the BIC of the bank account you want to send money from.
 Do not include spaces.
 - Replace `PREFIX` with a unique identifier for your project.
 This prefix is used to generate unique End-to-End-IDs for your transactions.
+- If you want to group your transactions as a single transfer, you can set `batch_booking` to true.
+If you are not familiar with batch booking, feel free to check out [this post](https://www.sepaforcorporates.com/sepa-payments/why-sepa-batch-booking-is-important/).

 An example for our company would be:
 ```php